elm/projects/README.md

 ## elm-format

 Go has had lots of success with [gofmt](http://blog.golang.org/go-fmt-your-code) and it would be cool to have the same power in Elm.
+This project could also help towards an [auto-upgrade tool](https://groups.google.com/d/topic/elm-dev/zmgGF-yljUA/discussion) like gofmt did for [gofix](http://golang.org/cmd/fix/).

 Once we have the basic version, it can be used to do other cool stuff.
 For example, when someone wants to upgrade from version 1.0.0 to 2.0.0 of some package, we could have a set of upgrade hints that would automatically do as much of the upgrade as possible.
 If the code is managed by `elm-format` then we have a guarantee that it will come out with nice style!